Vexus95/Ecaflop2/README.md

 ### Step 2

-Write some end-to-end tests using `playwright` or `selenium` - try to reproduce bugs fond in step 1.
+* Open the folder corresponding to your prefer programming language,
+* Install and configure `playwright`
+* Make sure you can run the end-to-end tests

+Once it's running, add tests for the bugs found during step 1.

 Make sure to use the "Page Object Model" design pattern.

 ### Step 3

-Open the folder corresponding to your prefer programming language, make sure you can run the existinng tests.
+* Make sure you can run the integration tests

-Rewrite tests from the step 2, but this time without the need for a running web browser.

-What do you think?
+Once they're running, rewrite the tests from step 2 using raw http request and SQL queries.